smitelli/cosmodoc/src/content/topics/map-format/index.md

 6          | Empty space.
 If a {{< lookup/special-actor 1 >}} is centered on this tile, it will move southwest during its next tick.
 7          | Empty space.
 If a {{< lookup/special-actor 1 >}} is centered on this tile, it will move west during its next tick.
 8          | Empty space.
 If a {{< lookup/special-actor 1 >}} is centered on this tile, it will move northwest during its next tick.
 9          | Invisible tile which blocks southern movement.
 (Player/actors can walk and jump through the tile, but cannot fall through it.)
-Not directly used in any maps, however tiles of this type are dynamically created at the tops of {{< lookup/actor type="190" strip="1" >}} and {{< lookup/special-actor type="2" strip="1" >}} actors.
+Not directly used in any maps, however tiles of this type are dynamically created at the tops of {{< lookup/actor type=190 strip=true >}} and {{< lookup/special-actor type=2 strip=true >}} actors.